Spondool/topmail-blog/_posts/2016-5-20-why-pay-for-email.md

 *  <b>Human Support</b>: Ever wished you could communicate with an actual human being at your email provider?
 Wish no more.
 All your support interactions with Topmail are conducted with a real human being.
 No automation and no scripts.
 All our support representatives have the knowledge they need at their fingertips to help you with your specific problem.

-*  <b>Data Protection</b>: Did you know that when you send an email through Gmail, for example, you <b>"give Google (and those we work with) a worldwide license to use, host, store, reproduce, modify, create derivative works...communicate, publish, publicly perform, publicly display and distribute such content"</b>?
+*  <b>Data Protection</b>: Did you know that when you send an email through Gmail, for example, you <span style='color: red;'>"give Google (and those we work with) a worldwide license to use, host, store, reproduce, modify, create derivative works...communicate, publish, publicly perform, publicly display and distribute such content"</span>?
 At Topmail your data remains your data at all times and we will NEVER use it in any other context whatsoever.

 *  <b>Privacy legislation / jurisdiction</b>: Topmail is regulated by powerful privacy regulation that protects your data from unwarranted intrusion.
 We also implement a strict privacy policy.
 As our service is based in Canada, we are also subject to pioneering legislation in this area.